php-fast/php-fast/README.md

 ### Important Notes
 The fillable property defines which columns can be mass-assigned, while the guarded property lists columns that should not be modified directly.
 The _schema() method in the model defines the structure of the table and is used for database synchronization.
-Use the built-in methods in BaseModel (e.g., list, row, add, set, del) to simplify database operations in your models.
+Use the built-in methods in BaseModel (e.g., list, row, add, set, del) to simplify database operations in your Models.

 ## 9. Creating Middleware